People often ask me, what’s the “secret sauce” behind being consistently successful at attracting wildly motivated clients and raving fans?

 a.)
 Ask a friend or a colleague to interview you as if you were an ideal client for your business.
 Your friend would be asking you all kinds of questions to get to know you, what you want, what keeps you up at night, what you like and what you don’t like as it pertains to your area of expertise and to marketing.

 b.)
 Interview a few of your clients and ask them the same questions.
 Ask them about what they like about you and your service.
 Ask them about your marketing.
 Ask them to read one of your newsletters and ask them to be brutally honest.
 Provide an extremely safe environment for them to tell you exactly what they think and feel about EVERYTHING you do.
 This will be extremely valuable.
-I’ve done this on many occasions and I have learned a ton (even if it wasn’t comfortable to hear the criticism).
+I’ve done this on many occasions and I have learned a ton (even if I was uncomfortable hearing the criticism).

 c.)
 Create a collage using magazine cutouts of your ideal client’s world – what they like, what car they drive, what clothes they wear, what books they read, etc….